rx290/PythonPortfolio/Notes/Interview_questions_prac.md

     6. else, search the right subtree

 20. what is a graph?
+    A graph is one type of data structure that contains a set of ordered pairs.
+These ordered pairs are also referred to as edges or arcs and are used to connect nodes where data can be stored and retrieved.

 21. linear vs non linear data structures?
+    The linear data structure is a structure wherein data elements are adjacent to each other.
+Examples of linear data structure include arrays, linked lists, stacks, and queues.
+On the other hand, a non-linear data structure is a structure wherein each data element can connect to more than two adjacent data elements.
+Examples of nonlinear data structure include trees and graphs.

 22. what is an avl tree?
+    An AVL tree is a type of binary search tree that is always in a state of partially balanced.
+The balance is measured as a difference between the heights of the subtrees from the root.
+This self-balancing tree was known to be the first data structure to be designed as such.

 23. what is a doubly linked list?
+    Doubly linked lists are a special type of linked list wherein traversal across the data elements can be done in both directions.
+This is made possible by having two links in every node, one that links to the next node and another one that connects to the previous node

 24. What is huffman algorith?
+    Huffman’s algorithm is used for creating extended binary trees that have minimum weighted path lengths from the given weights.
+It makes use of a table that contains the frequency of occurrence for each data element.

 24. what is fibonacci search?
+    Fibonacci search is a search algorithm that applies to a sorted array.
+It makes use of a divide-and-conquer approach that can significantly reduce the time needed in order to reach the target element.

 25. Explain recursion?
+    Recursive algorithm targets a problem by dividing it into smaller, manageable sub-problems.
+The output of one recursion after processing one sub-problem becomes the input to the next recursive process.

 26. What is hashing?
+    Hashing is a technique or process of mapping keys, values into the hash table by using a hash function.
+It is done for faster access to elements.
+The efficiency of mapping depends on the efficiency of the hash function used.

+    Let a hash function H(x) maps the value x at the index x%10 in an Array.
+For example if the list of values is [11,12,13,14,15] it will be stored at positions {1,2,3,4,5} in the array or Hash table respectively.

 27. What is a spanning tress?
+    A spanning tree is a subset of Graph G, which has all the vertices covered with minimum possible number of edges.
+A spanning tree does not have cycles and it can not be disconnected.

 28. What are greedy algorith,?
+    The below given problems find their solution using greedy algorithm approach −

+        Travelling Salesman Problem
+        Prim's Minimal Spanning Tree Algorithm
+        Kruskal's Minimal Spanning Tree Algorithm
+        Dijkstra's Minimal Spanning Tree Algorithm
+        Graph - Map Coloring
+        Graph - Vertex Cover
+        Knapsack Problem
+        Job Scheduling Problem

 29. what is an algorithm?
+    Algorithm is a step by step procedure, which defines a set of instructions to be executed in certain order to get the desired output.

 30. which DS should be used for implementiong LRU cache?
+    We use two data structures to implement an LRU Cache.

+    Queue which is implemented using a doubly linked list.
+The maximum size of the queue will be equal to the total number of frames available (cache size).
+The most recently used pages will be near rear end and least recently pages will be near front end.

+    A Hash with page number as key and address of the corresponding queue node as value.
+See How to implement LRU caching scheme?
+What data structures should be used?